State Income Tax Returns

-There is no limit to the amount of state tax returns you can prepare and efile on efile.com.
+Compared to H&R Block® or TurboTax® where you pay about $35 per state you prepare and efile, on efile.com you can prepare and efile as many states as you wish for one low price of $24.95.
+There is no limit to the amount of state tax returns you can prepare and file on efile.com.
 You can file resident, nonresident, and part-year resident returns for any state.

-It costs only $24.95 on efile.com to prepare as many state returns as you need to file (other sites will charge you per state return).
+On efile.com, state returns are free with the Free Federal Edition (Form 1040-EZ).
+State returns cost only $24.95 in the Deluxe Edition and Premium Edition.
+The fee covers as many state returns as you need to file (other sites will charge you per state return).
 This is especially important if you lived in one state and worked in another state, so you have to file more than one state return.

-You are generally required to file a tax return for your resident state (if your resident state collects income taxes).
+You may need to file a tax return for your resident state if your resident state collects income taxes.
+In general, you are required to file a part-year resident tax return for each state you lived in if:

-- If you moved from one state to another state, you will probably need to file a part-year resident tax return for both states.
+- you moved from one state to another state (file a part-year resident tax return for both states) OR

-- If you lived in multiple states, you will probably need to file a part-year resident return for each state.
+- you lived in multiple states (file a part-year resident return for each state)

 You generally need to file a nonresident tax return for each state in which you worked but did not reside.
-If you lived in one state and worked in another, you will usually need to file a resident return for the state in which you lived, and a nonresident return for the state in which you worked.
+For example, if you lived in one state and worked in another, you will usually need to file a resident return for the state in which you lived and a nonresident return for the state in which you worked.

 - You earned income in a state that is not your resident state.